-- Disadvantages: - Only hides the originator, but not the destination or the transfer amount. - Computationally heavy. - A proof has a size of almost 45 KB and requires 450 ms to verify. - Not fully compatible with Bitcoin; it requires changes on its network protocol.
+- Disadvantages: - Only hides the originator, but not the destination or the transfer amount. - Computationally heavy. - A proof has a size of almost 45 KB and requires 450 ms to verify. - Not fully compatible with Bitcoin; it requires network protocol changes, which may lead to a hard fork.